corda/corda/docs/source/quickstart-deploy.rst

 1. Navigate to the root directory of the example CorDapp.

+2. To deploy the nodes on Windows run the following command: ``gradlew clean deployNodes``

-2. Deploy the CorDapp by running the following command: ``./gradlew deployNodes``
+  To deploy the nodes on Mac or Linux run the following command: ``./gradlew clean deployNodes``

 3. To best understand the deployment process, there are several perspectives it is helpful to see.
+On Windows run the following command: ``build\nodes\runnodes``

-Run the following command: ``build/nodes/runnodes``
+  On Mac/Linux run the following command: ``build/nodes/runnodes``

   This command opens four terminal windows: the notary, and a node each for PartyA, PartyB, and PartyC.
 A notary is a validation service that prevents double-spending, enforces timestamping, and may also validate transactions.
 For more information on notaries, see the `notary documentation <./key-concepts-notaries.html>`_.